flatironinstitute/sciware/17_FICluster/main.md

 - "Big memory" nodes: 4 nodes with 3-6TB memory, 96-192 cores
 - "preempt" partition: submit very large jobs (beyond your normal limit) which run on idle nodes, but may be killed as resources are requested by others
+    - This is a great option if your job writes regular checkpoints

 ## `srun` and `salloc`